 III.
 Thou shalt not take anything too seriously, for a carefree mind is the beginning of a holiday

 Now, we’re not talking bodily mayhem here.
 Personal injury, being a victim of crime, things like that can happen anywhere, even in your own comfortable home.
 These are not things I would wish upon anyone, and if they happen, they have to be dealt with.
 But beyond that, very little that takes place on a trip is the end of the world.
 Lost baggage, lost passports, sickness, missed connections… it’s all part of the deal.
-As Jenkins Lloyd Jones once said,
+As Jenkin Lloyd Jones once said,

 “Life is like an old-time rail journey — delays, sidetracks, smoke, dust, cinders, and jolts, interspersed only occasionally by beautiful vistas and thrilling bursts of speed.
 The trick is to thank the Lord for letting you have the ride.”